anurag-dhondge/Projects/README.md

 2.Showcases creativity in coding and solution design.<br> 3.Focuses on clarity, correctness, and innovation.<br>
-4.Reflects a commitment to turning theoretical knowledge into practical solutions.<br> 5.Whether you are here for reference, collaboration, or inspiration, this repository provides a clear insight into my coding journey, skills, and dedication
+4.Reflects a commitment to turning theoretical knowledge into practical solutions.<br> 5.Whether you are here for reference, collaboration, or inspiration, this repository provides a clear insight into my coding journey, skills, and dedication<br>